flyonspeed/OnSpeed-Gen1/README.md

 ![schematic](https://github.com/dinglewanker/aoa-tone-efis-serial/blob/master/docs/AOA_Due_schem_5Jun18.png?raw=true)

 # Notes
  * The audio out is designed to plug into the audio panel of your aircraft.

- * Using a 6k resistor directly from pin 2 (audio out) of the due board would be a quick hack for hooking into a headphone or headphone jack.
-You could also use a variable resistor here to adjust the volume by hand.
+Or into the aux audio input on some headsets.

- * It may be a good idea to hook a switch inline with the serial RX or audio out of the board.
+ * It may be a good idea to hook a switch inline with the audio out of the board.
 This could be useful to turn the device on/off when you don't want to hear a annoying beep in your ear.
+Or just using the variable potentiometer to turn down the audio when you don't want to hear it.

  * The red led (Serial RX) switches on/off every time it recieves a serial line of data that it understands.
 Since the dynon sends data pretty fast this led may look like a flicking candle.
+At slower baud rates on the skyview the red led will flash slower.

+ * The green led indicates that valid AOA data is being recieved and tones are being played.
+If aircraft is not moving or no air is flowing through the pitot this light will not flash.

  * For setting up on skyview system need to setup skyview to trasmit(TX) AHRS data to available serial port.
 Receiveing does not need to be enabled because this box does not send data back to dynon.
 Default is using 9600 baud for serial output.
 But this can be changed in source code.

 # Todo
 - Test on Dynon Skyview EFIS (Completed and works!)
 - Support other EFIS units.
-Like MGL, Advanced, GRT
+Like Advanced, GRT, Garmin, etc.
+- Support other external devices like Levil BOM.
+- Work with airball.  (airball.aero)
+- Work with whomever wants to work with us.